omkarmusale0910/IntelliScraper/README.md

 playwright install chromium
 ```
 > [!NOTE]
-> After installing the package, you must install the Chromium browser for Playwright to work properly.
+> Playwright requires browser binaries to be installed separately.
+> The command above installs Chromium, which is necessary for this library to work.

 > For more reference : https://pypi.org/project/intelliscraper-core/